-Well, buying some fishes from a store and keeping it in the aquarium is not the only thing you are supposed to do as fishkeeping.
+Buying some fishes from a store and keeping it in the aquarium is not the only thing you are supposed to do as fishkeeping.
 Just like other pets, we need to take care of fishes.
 Many people think that if they have added filters to the tank, adequate filtration and routine water changes are enough to keep their tanks clean.

-But in reality, only an aquarium filter is not sufficient regardless of how effective it is.
-You need to replace the filter cartridge regularly but simultaneously also need to clean the gravels or sand of the aquarium.
+Besides the right filtration system, you need to replace the filter cartridge regularly and simultaneously clean the aquarium’s gravels or sand.
 You will have to scrape off the algae from decors and glasses to make your aquarium looking neat and tidy.

 Many new people have many queries about fish keeping.
 Being unaware of the ways of cleaning the fish tank and fish keeping, they generally commit mistakes.
 As a newbie, you may be wondering,